grg021/laravel-coding-challenge/README.md

 * Develop a new page `<domain>/referrals` to show a form where the user can input multiple emails to invite.
 * This page should be written in react or should use a react component where the input is a multi-select _similar to dropbox_.
 * Send an email notification to the invited email.
 The email's content doesn't have to be fancy, it can contain a simple instruction and link to the registration page with the referral link `<domain>/?refer=<code>`
-* For each successful and new registrations with referral, increase the number of referrals count of the referrer.
+* Track successful referrals - when a user signs up from a referral link, increase the number of referrals count of the referrer.

 ## Notes
 * Users who are invited already cannot be invited again.